Otyken: Genre and style

-Many of their songs tend to consist of a single chord with one bass note playable throughout, often attained through the use of vocal fry throat singing.
-This is sometimes overlaid with a bass drum on all downbeats, making for a style analogous to trance EDM.
-This style lends itself to those traditional instruments which are played with fixed pitches, such as the jaw harp, the bass string of the komuz, and some types of throat singing.

 History

 Formation

-Otyken was formed by its producer, manager, and songwriter, Andrey Medonos, in order to preserve Chulym folklore, traditions, and songs which are nearing extinction.
-Medonos, though not of Siberian ethnicity, grew up at his family’s apiary in the Siberian wilderness among its indigenous people, who maintained a longstanding beekeeping partnership with the Medonos lineage.
+Otyken was formed by its producer, manager, and songwriter, Andrey 'Medonos' Chernetsov, initially in order to preserve Chulym folklore, traditions, and songs which are nearing extinction.
+It subsequently morphed into a generic 'ethno-fusion show'.
+Though not of Siberian ethnicity, Medonos (which is a nickname that translates to 'honey bear' in Russian), grew up at his family's apiary in the Siberian wilderness among its indigenous people, who maintained a longstanding beekeeping partnership with the Chernetsov lineage.
 There he entered into the beekeeping trade, but also engaged in Chulym culture: hunting, fishing, and foraging with the people and marrying an indigenous woman.
-He founded The Ethnographic Museum of Honey in Krasnoyarsk city and became its director to preserve the cultures of the Chulym, Tatarlar, Ket, and Selkup indigenous peoples, while also hosting lectures and gatherings.
-The museum attracted visitors (American Indians in particular) who also wanted to hear the traditional instruments and songs played by indigenous people.
+He founded The Ethnographic Museum of Honey in Krasnoyarsk city and became its director to preserve the cultures of the Chulym, Tatarlar, Ket, Khakass, and Selkup indigenous peoples, while also hosting lectures and gatherings.
+The museum attracted visitors (Native Americans in particular) who also wanted to hear the traditional instruments and songs played by indigenous people.
 This inspired Medonos to find locals who would demonstrate their ethnic music at museum concerts.
-Medonos’ wife was among the first performers and later went on to create their costumes.
+Medonos' wife was among the first performers and later went on to create their costumes.
+According to Medonos, the girls were selected to be "beautiful, tall, with thick, black hair.
+Skin brown, swarthy, smooth.
+And musical abilities, too."

+Development

 In 2013, Medonos started a YouTube channel to share Chulym culture.
 There he showcased an apiary made with traditional log beehives and Chulym folklore, dances, and songs that had historically accompanied honey production.
 In 2015, Otyken was formed and was partnered with Medonos in the production of wild Chulym honey.
-Their honey products (Ethno-Honey) became popular in Japan and the sales helped to establish the band through funding music production, instruments, equipment, and costumes.
-They released their first album in 2018.
-A yurt was constructed at the apiary in the following year to host rehearsals and meetings, and they began holding concerts regularly at the museum.
+Their honey products became popular in Japan and the sales helped to establish the band through funding music production, instruments, equipment, and costumes.

-Recent years

-Otyken performed in numerous international events such as Universiade, the Freestyle Wrestling World Championship, and the Grammy’s Global Spin.
-Their 2021 album Kykakacha contained more pop and EDM elements, as well as tracks remade with a new lead singer, Azyan.
-Since album's release, Otyken has begun to gain more traction.
-They were nominated for a Grammy Award for their song "Legend" in 2022.
+At some point, the genre of the band became that of an 'Ethnic Fusion Show', with a somewhat altered mission statement:

+"The OTYKEN group is an artistic collective image of the indigenous peoples of Siberia and does not literally represent any cultural, creative or linguistic heritage.
+The main mission of the group members is to attract the attention of the world community to the study of the history and traditions of multinational Russia.
+The ethnic composition of the OTYKEN group from Krasnoyarsk Krai periodically changes to give different talents the opportunity to express themselves.
+The current members of the "Siberian Aborigines" are Khakass, Dolgans, Tuvinians and Chulyms.